Any2Any: Unified Arbitrary Modality Translation for Remote Sensing: Methodology

 \section{Methodology}

 To address the extreme physical heterogeneity and stochastic ambiguity inherent in any-to-any remote sensing translation, we propose a decoupled generative framework anchored by the RST-1M benchmark.
 The methodology proceeds in three phases: (i) establishing a dimensionally unified and geometrically aligned latent manifold $\mathcal{Z}$ via modality-specific projection (Section \ref{sec:stage1}); (ii) performing stable semantic mapping through a shared backbone facilitated by the Latent Anchor mechanism (Section \ref{sec:stage2}); and (iii) reconciling systematic distribution shifts through target-indexed manifold calibration (Section \ref{sec:ra}).
 This integrated pipeline ensures that the optimization trajectory converges to physically grounded solutions while maintaining scalability across diverse sensor modalities.
+The overall framework is illustrated in Figure~\ref{fig:pipeline}